jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

 <hr>

 In this step, you exported IoT telemetry to Azure Blob Storage.
-In the [next step](./TriggerRule.md) you will create an Azure Function triggered by data via stream analytics.
+In the [next step](./CreateFunction.md) you will create an Azure Function triggered by Azure Stream Analytics to check soil moisture.